icon-project/icon-service/docs/dapp_guide-en.md

 self.FundTransfer1(self.msg.sender, amount, True)
 self.FundTransfer2(self.msg.sender, amount, True)
 ```
 Possible data types for function parameters are primitive types (int, str, bytes, bool, Address).
-Array type parameter is not supported.<br/>
+Array type parameter is not supported.

 #### fallback
-fallback function can not be decorated with @external. (i.e., fallback function is not allowed to be called by external contract or user.)<br/>
+fallback function can not be decorated with `@external`. (i.e., fallback function is not allowed to be called by external contract or user.)
-This fallback function is executed whenever the contract receives plain icx coins without data.<br/>
+This fallback function is executed whenever the contract receives plain icx coins without data.
-If the fallback function is not decorated with @payable, then the transaction will fail because it can not modify state DB.<br/>
+If the fallback function is not decorated with `@payable`, the icx coin transfers to the contract will fail.

 #### InterfaceScore
 InterfaceScore is an interface class used to invoke other Score's function.
-This interface should be used instead of legacy 'call' function.<br/>
+This interface should be used instead of legacy 'call' function.
-Usage syntax is as follows.<br/>
+Usage syntax is as follows.

 ```python
 class SampleTokenInterface(InterfaceScore):
     @interface
     def transfer(self, addr_to: Address, value: int) -> bool: pass
 ```
-If other Score has the function that has the same signature as defined here with @interface decorator,
+If other Score has the function that has the same signature as defined here with `@interface` decorator,
-then that function can be invoked via InterfaceScore class object.<br/>
+then that function can be invoked via InterfaceScore class object.
-Like @eventlog decorator, it is recommended to declare a function without implementation body.
+Like `@eventlog` decorator, it is recommended to declare a function without implementation body.
-If there is a function body, it will be simply ignored. <br/>
+If there is a function body, it will be simply ignored.

-Example)<br/>
+Example)
-Getting InterfaceScore object using IconScoreBase's built-in function create_interface_score('score address', 'interface class'). <br/>
+You need to get an InterfaceScore object by using IconScoreBase's built-in function `create_interface_score('score address', 'interface class')`.
-Using the object, you can invoke other Score's external function as if it is a local function call.<br/>
+Using the object, you can invoke other Score's external function as if it is a local function call.

 ```python
 sample_token_score = self.create_interface_score(self.__addr_token_score.get(), SampleTokenInterface)